ikartik00/Digital-Certificate-Issuance-for-Online-Courses/README.md

 To provide a trustworthy and transparent method for online course providers to issue verifiable certificates, empowering students with proof of their accomplishments secured on blockchain.

 ## Key Features
-- Issue certificates with course name, student name, and certificate hash
+- Issue certificate with course name, student name, and certificate hash
 - Verify certificate authenticity via unique certificate ID
 - Revoke certificates if necessary
 - Immutable and transparent certificate records on blockchain